Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_4.md

 ![](media/11077.png){ #fig:11077 width=75% }

 So far, our efforts have reduced the system from three variables in three equations to two variables in two equations.
 Now, we can apply the substitution technique again to the two equations `4y - z = 4` and `-3y + 4z = 36` to solve for either `y` or `z`.
-First, I\'ll manipulate the first equation to define `z` in terms of `y`:
+First, I'll manipulate the first equation to define `z` in terms of `y`:

 ![](media/11078.png){ #fig:11078 width=75% }

-Next, we\'ll substitute this definition of `z` in terms of `y` where we see `z` in the other equation:
+Next, we'll substitute this definition of `z` in terms of `y` where we see `z` in the other equation:

 ![](media/11079.png){ #fig:11079 width=75% }